-Record  Store 🖉 Clear and restart
+Record  Store 🔿 Clear and restart

-This panel can be placed any where on the screen.
+This panel can be placed anywhere on the screen.
 When the cursor of the mouse changes to the following figure (which arises when it is placed over the panel), maintaining the left button down and moving the mouse moves the panel.

 The "Record" button allows to record the future.
-After clicking, the internal memory is cleared and the record panel displays only a single "Stop" button.
+After a click on that button, the internal memory is cleared and the record panel displays only a single "Stop" button.
 This button allows to end the acquisition process and store the data.